As prompted by Amy’s post, here are my answers (below the break).

 - Caught in the Game by Survivor.
 This is one of their earlier albums that I just picked up in the last couple of years.
 Some of the songs are just as teenager-ish as The Search is Over, but they’re all fun to listen to.
 The last track is the hook for me, though.
 It’s a slightly dark ballad called Santa Ana Winds that, inexplicably, Amy and I both like.

 - Pull by Winger.
 Having had a few weeks to ponder, I had to make a replacement for number 4.
 Paradise Theater is indeed a worthy creation, but if we’re taking about albums I like as complete albums, Pull kicks its butt.
-Most people remember Winger for their big hits (like Headed for a Heartbreak and She’s Only Seventeen).
+Most people remember Winger for their big hits (like Headed for a Heartbreak and Seventeen).
 Believe it or not, Kip “His Teeth Are Whiter Than White” Winger and the band actually managed to produce a really good hard rock album.
 Pull is almost entirely in minor keys, and it’s one of the best-produced hard rock albums I own.
 If this one had been their first album instead of their third,

 they may have had a chance to make more than three. (edited 6 December 2015: Actually, I discovered they did make more, they just didn’t have any more major hits.)
 Then again, the angst storm that blew down from Seattle in 1992 probably would have killed them even if Beavis and Butt-Head hadn’t.
 Anyway, this is good stuff.

 - Metallica (AKA “The Black Album”).
 This one is probably a surprise for most people reading this.
 I won’t say it’s something I listen a lot to these days, but it’s one of the rare albums that held my attention throughout.
 I remember putting this one in my portable CD player and riding my bike back at UA when I was frustrated about something.
 Awesome stress reliever.